 I could cite a number of studies that captured the responses of ordinary people encountering a certain quality of communication and how they trusted it more than something of lesser quality.
 I can spout off about consistency and how producing familiar-looking communication is one of the most important ways to build customer loyalty.

 But I don’t have to, because when you encounter a well-designed brand identity, it’s easy, it’s credible and it makes perfect sense to you.

 It’s a little harder to craft one for yourself.

-A weak or irrelevant brand identity falls flat—as would the performance of an actor on stage who delivers their lines without fully believing them.
+A weak or irrelevant brand identity falls flat, as would the performance of an actor on stage who delivers their lines without intention.